Raghadddd9/Arabic-books-/README.md

 "Rate books and get recommendations"

-In this project a topic modling with a recommendations system will be bulid to give a topics given the description of each book, and a recommendations depending on books ratings.
+In this project a topic modling with a recommendation system will be bulid given the description and ratings of each book.